Are blackout blinds right for your bedroom? We look at some of the common questions about blackout blinds.

 Are blackout blinds right for your bedroom?

-We’ve seen over the last few years a trend towards the use of blackout blinds to provide better protection from the light in bedrooms.
+We’ve seen over the last few years a trend towards the use of blackout blinds in the bedroom to provide better protection from light.
 These are particularly popular in children’s bedrooms to help your little ones get the best night’s sleep possible.

 Are blackout blinds black?